OpenHydrology/lmoments3/docs/source/index.rst

    -- `Wikipedia`_

-This library can be used to:
+The :mod:`lmoments3` library can be used to:

 1. Calculate L-moments from sample data.
 2. Fit probability distributions to sample data using L-moments.